Services to help you get everything from a job to your mail

 For information, visit Career Development Center.
 You can also contact the Career Development Center at (765) 641-4196, or stop by their office in Decker 213.

-Individual, premarital, couple, family, and group counseling are available, as well as assessment and referral in crisis situations.
-New students who have received prior mental health services are encouraged to contact the Office of Counseling Services before arriving on campus so that helpful information and resources can be provided.
+New students who have received prior mental health services are encouraged to contact the Office of Counseling Services before arriving on campus so that helpful information and resources can be provided to ensure a smooth, successful transition.

 For more information, visit Counseling Services.